JPETTomography/j-pet-framework-examples/MCGeantAnalysis/PARAMETERS.md

 default value : false
 Create additional set of histograms connected with analysis efficiencies

-- "GeantParser_Zresolution_double"
-default value : 0.976
-Value of the Gaussian smearing function along the z~strip

 - "GeantParser_EnergyThreshold_double"
 default value [keV] : 10.0
 Energy threshold applied by the electronics - different for different runs, so be careful while